bcgov/bootstrap-theme/_gh_pages/README.md

 If you find yourself wanting to enhance or fix the theme you'll be interested reading this section on how to setup this source on your local device.

-First, we do accept pull requests and will promptly merge if they a fix or enhancement if there make sense for the rest of the relying applications.
+First, we do accept pull requests and will promptly merge fixes or enhancements if they make sense for the rest of the relying applications.
 Note, you should probably check out our issues and/or raise an issue before doing the pull request.

 ### Tools Setup

-You'll need the following tools installed one your device to begin working on the theme:
+You'll need the following tools installed on your device to begin working on the theme:

 - [NodeJS 6](https://nodejs.org/en/) or greater with NPM 3 or greater to build
 - [Ruby](https://www.ruby-lang.org/en/downloads/) to build the Jekyl docs